railsbridge-boston/railsbridge-boston/views/blog/2012_nov_recap_text.markdown

 one](https://github.com/railsbridge-boston/railsbridge-boston/issues/2).

-One student also pointed out that the men at her table monopolized the TAs attention a bit too much:
+One student also pointed out that the men at her table monopolized the TAs' attention a bit too much:

 >  In addition, I noted that 2 of the 3 men at my table consumed more
 >  TA time and resources than all the rest of us put together, and